Olster1/olster1.github.io/md_files/create_direct_x_11.md

     return result;
 }
 #ENDCODE

-You’ll see that we’re handling the WM_KEYDOWN event in which we check if the key is escape.
-If so we destroy our window.
-We also handle the WM_DESTROY event, which we post a QuitMessage which we’ll handle in our message loop.
-All other events we give to the default function.
+You’ll see that we’re handling the WM_CLOSE and WM_DESTROY messages sent when the user closes the window.
+We post a QuitMessage which we’ll handle in our message loop telling the program to exit.
+All other events we give to the default function for now.
 Next we’ll actually create our window.
 <img src='./photos/directX_lesson1_pictures/directx01.png' style='width: 50vw;'>
 #CODE